villasite/sba/_posts/2020-04-25-sat-vigil-prayer.md

 ---
 **12 PM**

-Join Tyler Whittler for this session part of the "On Time God Online" series.
+This vigil with traditional African symbolism will feature Joshua Miller with Tyler Whittler on African Drums.
+Part of the "On Time God Online" series.

 **Meeting ID: 979 480 457**
 <br>